Written by: Greg Ellifritz

 Thank you for the sentiments, but please don’t bathe your house in blue lights this week.
 If you want to support your police force, work to ensure your local government doesn’t put politics before officer safety.
 Work to ensure that your police department has invested in the process of selecting high quality police officer candidates and then is able to immediately dismiss those who demonstrate they are unsuited for the job.
 Ensure that all your officers have the best training available and that the department provides them with decent equipment so that they can actually do their jobs.

-In this cop’s mind, the suggestions above are far more meaningful than screwing a blue light bulb into the receptacle on your front porch.
+In this former cop’s mind, the suggestions above are far more meaningful than screwing a blue light bulb into the receptacle on your front porch.
 Don’t put yourself or your family in danger by openly aligning with a group that some folks consider to be the “enemy.”
 Be smart.
 The blue porch light is a “gray man” fail.
 The risks far outweigh the benefits.